revelsi/reachy2_code_generation/README.md

 - ✅ Enhanced API structure with clear type information and usage examples
 - ✅ Simplified system prompt with clear initialization and cleanup phases
 - ✅ Enhanced API summary generation with detailed parameter information, constraints, and units
+- ✅ Direct code execution with validation and user confirmation
+- ✅ Improved connection handling with retry mechanisms for virtual Reachy

 The agent uses real tool definitions from the Reachy 2 SDK but can operate with mock implementations when no physical robot is available.